Bring the Chinese restaurant home with my Authentic Asian Style Chicken Cashew Stir Fry, and it tastes just like the actual recipe.

 Slice up enough celery to fill a ¾ cup and half of the red capsicum into small square pieces.

 Of course, you are free to cut your veggies into whatever sizes you like.
 This is just how I have always done mine.

-Finely dice a tbsp of fresh ginger and a tbsp of garlic.
+Finely dice a tablespoon of fresh ginger and a tablespoon of garlic.

 Please Note: Keep your ginger and garlic separate from the veggies.
 They have to be stir-fried separately to release the flavours into your chicken and vegetables.

 Combine all of your vegetables into a mixing bowl and set them aside.

 Putting it all together - cooking phase one